DevMountain/Alarm/README.md

 * Create model objects that conform to the `NSCoding` protocol
 * Create model object controllers that use `NSKeyedArchiver` and `NSKeyedUnarchiver` for data persistence
 * Present and respond to user input from `UIAlertController`s
 * Schedule and cancel `UILocalNotification`s
 * Create custom protocols
-* Implement protocol functions using protocol extensions to define protcol function behavior across all conforming types
+* Implement protocol functions using protocol extensions to define protocol function behavior across all conforming types

 ## Part One - Intermediate TableViews, Delegate Pattern